 Reshade isn’t new — gamers have been enjoying its effects on AMD and Nvidia GPUs for years already, but now it’s officially supported and integrated through Nvidia’s control panel.
 All three of the 1660s fully support this.
 But due to the slight performance hit that some processing effects and filters take, the 1660 Ti should be the best equipped to handle it.
 We doubt the Super will be too far behind, though.

 The 1660 and 1660 Ti feel super redundant

 Nvidia made an intriguing move with the introduction of the GTX 1660 Super.
-It looks like an excellent card that offers noticeably improved performance over the GTX 1660 at a price that is almost identical for some models. and little more than $10-20 higher for others.
+It’s an excellent card that offers noticeably improved performance over the GTX 1660 at a price that is almost identical for some models and little more than $10-$20 higher for others.
 That means we’re almost always going to recommend the Super over the standard 1660.
 But what about the Ti?